PROJECTS NO LONGER IN DEVELOPMENT

 Connecting families and preserving and sharing community histories through community/family photographic collections.
 The opportunity to preserve family photographs by digitisation, many of which are kept in poor storage conditions, and the bringing together of families by using media-art as a positive locus in our lives, can contribute to the well-being of community and society at a time when family life is bearing increased weight of social change and crisis.
 Through this project we will digitise photographs, video document family short stories about photos, and edit the material for public exhibition by way of both a situated interactive kiosk and arts installation projects, as well as Colourise Festival mobile-live-media-art events.

-”THE WAY WE WARE” (IN PROGRESS)
+”THE WAY WE WARE”

 A photographic communication of mother, daughters, sisters, grandchildren.

 Six women, 3 generations of Indigenous Australians ……

 An Ebook on the history life and times of (the late) Eva Peacock nee Salam Mingo of Erub and Waiben.

 “MARGATE TO MARGATE / BRIGHTON TO BRIGHTON” (IN CONCEPT DEVELOPMENT)

 Far away is now close at hand as cyberspace brings us face to face, fingertip to fingertip, across the internet.
 The dread of travel to the unknown, from sailing ship to rocket, is becoming a thing of the past, and the past a thing of the present.
 This project is a program of media arts events created to re-cross the great divide to connect commonalties, hear historical truths, strengthen human relations, explore countries and political and cultural difference.